Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-05-06-permissions-users.md

 	$ groups
 	deployer

-If you're following along, run the `exit` command to go back to your sudo user (`vagrant` in my case, since I'm writin this article using a Vagrant server).
+If you're following along, run the `exit` command to go back to your sudo user (`vagrant` in my case, since I'm writing this article using a Vagrant server).

 Let's set our `deployer` user to have a secondary group of `www-data`.